andrevidela/Research-report/Thesis/index.md

 > hole : a
 ```

 The hole has been updated to reflect the fact that though `v` is in scope, no uses of it are available.
-Despite that we still need to make up a value of type `a` out of thin air, which is impossible [^8].
+Despite that we still need to make up a value of type `a` out of thin air, which is impossible because we do not know how to construct a value of type `a`.

 While there are experimental ideas that allow us to recover those capabilities they are not currently present in Idris2.
-We will talk about those limitations and how to overcome them in the "limitations and solutions for quantitative types” section.
+We will talk about those limitations and how to overcome them in section 4.

 ## Dancing around linear types